OWNER & RESIDENT A-Z

 GARBAGE AND RECYCLING

-The City of Toronto is attempting to reduce the volume of household waste and is encouraging residents to recycle and reuse as much as possible.
+The City of Toronto is attempting to reduce the volume of household waste sent to landfill and is encouraging residents to recycle and reuse as much as possible.
 Household waste must be sorted into ‘recyclables’, ‘compostables’ and ‘garbage’.

 Garbage chute rooms are located on each floor.
 Household garbage must be placed in plastic garbage bags, properly tied, and these bags must be pushed down the chute.
 Bags of household garbage too large for the chute must be taken to level B1 and placed in the bin located near the visitor parking area.